 What is a Pulley System?

-This science video for kids introduces a simple machine, illustrating how a simple pulley system works.
+This science video introduces a simple machine, illustrating how a simple pulley system works.

-A fun educational video for kids that solves the problem of getting a telescope up into an observatory.
+A fun educational video for kids solves the problem of getting a telescope into an observatory.
 You guessed it!
-Learn how a pulley system can lift heavy objects!
+Learn how a pulley system can easily lift heavy objects!

 Pulley Facts for Kids

 - Examples in our everyday world include blinds, garage doors, and even a flagpole.

 - These simple machines have been around for thousands of years.
-The origin is not quite known but some historians believe that Mesopotamians used this simple machine to life water as long ago as 1500 BF
+The origin is not entirely known, but some historians believe that Mesopotamians used this simple machine to life water as long ago as 1500 BF.

-- Archimedes was an ancient Greek scientist known to have invented the pulley as well as other simple machines such as the lever.
+- Archimedes was an ancient Greek scientist who invented the pulley and other simple machines such as the lever.

-- The biggest advantage of a pulley system is that it can double the strength applied to lift the weight.
+- The most significant advantage of a pulley system is that it can double the strength applied from the pulley to lift the weight.

 - Other names for pulleys include a drum or a sheave.

 Types of Pulleys

-The three main types include the static or fixed pulley, moveable pulley, and compound pulley.
+The three main types are static or fixed pulley, moveable pulley, and compound pulley.

-A static pulley is the most simple and has an axel that is stationary.
-In other words, it uses this axel and a wheel to redirect the force of a rope.
+A static pulley is the most simple and has a stationary axle.
+In other words, it uses this axle and a wheel to redirect the force of a rope.

-Next, a moveable pulley has an axel that has the liberty to move and is also used to redirect forces.
-In other words, with a mechanical advantage of 2, with one end of a rope anchored, a moveable pulley is able to attach a double amount of force to an object.
+Next, a moveable pulley has an axle that has the liberty to move and is also used to redirect forces.
+In other words, with a mechanical advantage of 2, with one end of a rope anchored, a moveable pulley can attach double force to an object.

-Finally, a compound pulley is a combination of a static and moveable pulley.
+Finally, a compound pulley combines a static and moveable pulley.
 An example of a compound pulley is a block & tackle.

 How to Build a Pulley – An Easy Science Activity for Kids